hadley/adv-r/docs-package.md

 Every package should contain an overview documentation topic that describes the overall purpose of the package, and points to the most important functions.
 This topic should have `@docType package` and be aliased to `package-pkgname` and `pkgname` (unless there is already a function by that name).
 Use `@docType package`

-The following code is an excerpt from the package documentation for lubridate.
+The following code is an excerpt from the package documentation for lubridate, which is located in the  file [`lubridate/R/help.r`](https://github.com/hadley/lubridate/blob/master/R/help.r)

     #' Dates and times made easy with lubridate.
     #'